Identity-Deployment-Guides/Identity-Deployment-Guides/ADFS to AzureAD App Migration/readme.md

 Instructions for how to use the tool
 ====================================

+**If you want this same guidance below  in Word Document form click to the [ADFS to AAD Migration Tool Help File](https://github.com/Identity-Deployment-Guides/Identity-Deployment-Guides/blob/master/ADFS%20to%20AzureAD%20App%20Migration/ADFS%20to%20AAD%20Migration%20Tool%20Help%20File.docx) in the repo above and click the "download" button.**

 The ADFS to AAD App Migration tool consists of three steps:

 **Collect**